Salvadel/soc-homelab-environment/projects/aws-cloud-integration/architecture/aws-cloud-integration-architecture-overview.md

 # Architecture Overview

 This document explains the design decisions behind the AWS Cloud Integration project: why each technology was chosen, how the network is structured and addressed, and how all components communicate with each other.
-Step-by-step installation and configuration for each component is documented separately in the [setup](../setup/) folder.
+Step-by-step installation and configuration for each component is documented separately in the [setup](../setup/README.md) folder.

 ## Network Diagram

 ![AWS Cloud Integration Network Architecture](../images/aws-integration-network-architecture-diagram.png)

 This project extends the core SOC homelab with a hybrid on-prem/cloud monitoring capability.
 An AWS EC2 instance is deployed as a cloud target, connected back to the home network over a WireGuard VPN tunnel through pfSense, and monitored by the existing home Wazuh manager.
-An attack is simulated against the EC2 instance from Kali Linux to validate that the home SIEM can detect activity on a cloud hosted endpoint the same way it detects activity on-prem.
+An attack is simulated against the EC2 instance from Kali Linux to validate that the home SIEM can detect activity on a cloud-hosted endpoint the same way it detects activity on-prem.

 | Device | Role | Location | Subnet | Address | Gateway / Peer |
 |---|---|---|---|---|---|